Atlas-Night-Out/xdrip-Nightscout-AAPS/docs/user-guide/Nightscout/Setting_up_Github_Account_part1.md

 Due to yet again for the second time Heroku is starting to charge for having a Nightscout site free!
 I'm not only very frustrated at this but also again the hard work gone into the instructions as to change again.<br>

-  I have also noticed Gluco check has also had bad news too on voice prompts that we all so luve being taken away from us all in June by Gpoogle removing a api we need to do this process again! <a href=" https://pages.glucocheck.app/sunset" target="_blank" title="Gluco check closing down">Click Here</a>. <br>
+  I have also noticed Gluco check has also had bad news too on voice prompts that we all so luve being taken away from us all in June by Google removing a api we need to do this process again! <a href=" https://pages.glucocheck.app/sunset" target="_blank" title="Gluco check closing down">Click Here</a>. <br>

   We still have several months before any changes take place.
 We are looking at options.
 Please be patient.
 And will still be best to setup this process as normal with Heroku!